vleerapp/Vleer/README.md

 ## 📀 What is Vleer?

-Vleer is a lightweight and fast privacy first music app replacing your traditional Spotify or Apple Music.
-It serves the purpose for people that don't have enough money or don't want to pay monthly subscriptions, this is why Vleer is completely free and will stay that way.
+Vleer is a lightweight, fast, privacy-first music app, offering a free alternative to Spotify or Apple Music.
+Ideal for those who can't afford or don't want to pay for these shitty subscriptions.

-🚧 Despite undergoing a major rewrite since January 2024, Vleer is already showing great promises in terms of functionality.
-We are actively seeking contributors to help us continue improving the project.
-If you are interested in contributing, we welcome your participation.
+🚧 Despite a major rewrite since January 2024, Vleer is already showing great promise.
+We are actively seeking contributors to help improve the project.
+If you're interested, we welcome your participation.

-### Legal disclaimer
+> \[!WARNING]
+>
+> **Legal disclaimer**
-We do not hold any responsibility for any copyright infringements or misuse of downloaded content.
-Users are responsible for ensuring they have the rights to download and use any material.
-Use this app at your own risk.
+> We do not assume responsibility for copyright infringements or misuse of downloaded content.
+Users must ensure they have the rights to download and use any material.
+Use at your own risk.

 ## 📦 Features